By far, the most utilized loop statement in C++ is the for statement

-The easiest way to initially understand how a for statement
+The easiest way to initially understand how a for-statement works is to convert it into an equivalent while-statement:

 First, the init-statement is executed.
 This only happens once when the loop is initiated.
 The init-statement is typically used for variable definition and initialization.
 These variables have “loop scope”, which really just is a form of block scope where these variables exist from the point of definition through the end of the loop statement.
 In our while-loop equivalent, you can see that the init-statement is inside a block that contains the loop, so the variables defined in the init-statement go out of scope when the block containing the loop ends.